-In the open system, the CO2 fugacity varies linearly over the reaction path from about 75 to a value of 1, as we prescribed, tracing a path of lower fugacity than prescribed for the closed system.
-To maintain the lower fugacity, the program allows CO2 to escape from the fluid into the external gas buffer
+In the open system, the CO2 partial pressure varies linearly over the reaction path from 75 bar to a value of about 1, as we prescribed, tracing a path of lower partial pressure than prescribed for the closed system.
+To maintain the lower partial pressure, the program allows CO2 to escape from the fluid into the external gas buffer

 The pH follows a path of higher values than in a closed system, reflecting the loss of CO2, an acid gas

-Upon reheating the fluid, neither the pH nor CO2 fugacity returns to its original value at 250°C.
+Upon reheating the fluid, neither the pH nor CO2 partial pressure returns to its original value at 250°C.

 The predicted saturation states of the formation minerals, furthermore, no longer identify a unique formation temperature.
 Whereas the temperatures suggested by albite, quartz, and potassium feldspar are quite close to the 250°C formation temperature, those predicted by assuming that the fluid was in equilibrium with muscovite and calcite are too low

 To avoid errors of this sort, we would need to determine the amount of gas lost from the sample and reintroduce it to the equilibrium system before calculating saturation indices.